strongbox/strongbox-docs/Writing-Tests.md

 * Pull requests will not be merged, if there are failing tests.
 * Don't use REST API for testing your service class methods.
 Test them directly.
 * Put `@Rollback(false)` if you want to persist something during the test execution.
 It will tell Spring to not to call `rollback()` on this class method transactions.
 * Use [rest-assured](https://github.com/rest-assured/rest-assured/wiki/GettingStarted#spring-mock-mvc) for testing REST API.
 Don't try to re-involve the bicycle and inherit all rest-assured initialization stuff from `RestAssuredBaseTest`.
 Mark your test as `@IntegrationTest` and take a look at the existing examples (subclasses of `RestAssuredBaseTest`).
-If you would like to have some init method with `@Before` annotation make sure that you will have `super.init()` as a first line in such kind of method.
+If you would like to have some init method with `@BeforeEach` annotation make sure that you will have `super.init()` as a first line in such kind of method.
 * All tests **MUST be idempotent**, it means that we should be able to execute them multiple times from console or IDE and execution should not depends on how many times we ran this test.

 # Artifact-related Tests